aditirajaraman/aditirajaraman.github.io/portfolio.md

 With the integration of software and hardware, I was able to create an affordable, portable wearable which will detect a stroke before it happens.
 This solution was targeted for those living in poverty, and living in rural, underfunded areas or cities where healthcare is undeveloped.

+## Robotic Thermometer using Raspberry Pi

+## Attendence Counter using a Motion Detector and Raspberry Pi